Păstorel Teodoreanu: World War II and communist takeover

-After the King Michael's Coup broke apart Romania's alliance with the Axis Powers, Teodoreanu returned to regular journalism.
+After the August 23 Coup broke apart Romania's alliance with the Axis powers, Teodoreanu returned to regular journalism.
 His food criticism was again taken up by Lumea, and then by the general-interest Magazin.
 Lacking a stable home, he was hosted at The Royal Foundations Publishing House, and could be seen walking about its library in a red housecoat.
+At that stage, Romania was under a Soviet occupation, with only a marginal presence of other Allied armies.
+Returning to dine at Capșa with friends such as Henri Wald, Paul Georgescu, Mihail Petroveanu and Zaharia Stancu, Păstorel expressed his conviction that Sovietization was irreversible: nu le arde americanilor țara noastră, nici nu știu măcar unde suntem pe hartă ("the Americans couldn't care less about our country, they can't even locate us on a map"); Wald recalled the moment as one of comedic perfection since, just moments after, a US Army officer in a "superb uniform" entered the room, glanced around as if looking for someone, and left.

-Teodoreanu's contribution to wartime propaganda made him a target for retribution in the Romanian Communist Party press.
+Though Rodia de aur was taken up by the National Theater Craiova in 1945, Teodoreanu's contribution to wartime propaganda had made him a target for retribution in the Romanian Communist Party press.
 Already in October 1944, România Liberă and Scînteia demanded for him to be excluded from the Writers' Society, noting that he had "written in support of the anti-Soviet war".
 Ionel and his wife also faced persecution for sheltering wanted anti-communists Mihail Fărcășanu and Pia Pillat-Fărcășanu.
 Păstorel's career was damaged by the full imposition, in 1947, of a Romanian communist regime.
 In May 1940, Teodoreanu had defined humor as "the coded language that smart people use to understand each other under the fools' noses".
 Resuming his food writing after 1944, he began inserting subtle jokes about the new living conditions, even noting that the widespread practice of rationing made his texts seem "absurd".
 Traditionally, his cooking recommendations had been excessive, and recognized as such by his peers.
 He firmly believed that cozonac cake required 50 eggs for each kilogram of flour (that is, some 21 per pound).

-The communists were perplexed by the Păstorel case, undecided about whether to punish him as a dissident or enlist him as a fellow traveler.
-Păstorel was experiencing financial ruin, living on commissions, handouts and borrowings.
-He tried to talk Maria Tănase into using his poems as song lyrics, and stopped seeing her altogether when her husband refused to lend him money.
-In 1953, aged 58 or 59, he married Marta Poenaru, daughter of the renowned surgeon Constantin Poenaru Căplescu and more distantly descended from architect Pierre Charles L'Enfant.
-Păstorel's brother Ionel died suddenly in February 1954, leaving Păstorel devastated.
-He compensated for the loss by keeping company with other intellectuals of the anti-communist persuasion.
-His literary circle, hosted by the surviving Bucharest locales, included, among others, Jurgea-Negrilești, Șerban Cioculescu, Vladimir Streinu, Aurelian Bentoiu, and Alexandru Paleologu.